gritzko/librdx/ABC.md

 #   Algebraic Bricklaying C

-ABC is an experimental C dialect focused on handling complexity *in different ways*.
 The archetypical approach to handling complexity is *layering of abstractions*.
 That is good, to some degree, but, as the saying goes,
  >  You can solve any problem by adding a layer of abstraction,